baseboxorg/community-node/doc/rewards_plan.md

 On this second day, some voters will get paid 0.000933 per vote and some 0.000942 per vote depending on whether they voted for us the day before too.

-We must account for this augmentation to the rewards payout, and reduce the reward multiplier on day 3 by an equal amount.
+We must account for this overpayment of the rewards payout, and reduce the reward multiplier on day 3 by an equal amount.
 Based on half the voters being repeat voters with a Fidelity of 1.01, on day 3 the rewards multiplier will have to be 99.5% of the previous day's number, so instead of being 0.000933 it will be 0.000926

 The Fidelity formula may need to be tweaked so as not to grow exponentially large too quickly.